Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Extended Literature Review

-\paragraph{Spatial confounding and bias-adjustment methods.} A growing literature tackles \emph{unmeasured} spatial confounding directly.
-One family augments outcome models with latent spatial random effects (e.g., BYM/ICAR or GMRF priors) to soak up smooth hidden structure; this can reduce bias when the confounder is well captured by the basis, but may leave bias or distort fixed effects under misspecification \citep{rue2005gaussian,hodges2010adding}.
+\textbf{Spatial confounding and bias-adjustment methods.} A growing literature tackles \emph{unmeasured} spatial confounding directly.
+One family augments outcome models with latent spatial random effects (e.g., BYM/ICAR or GMRF priors) to absorb smooth hidden structure; this can reduce bias when the confounder is well captured by the basis, but may leave bias or distort fixed effects under misspecification \citep{rue2005gaussian,hodges2010adding}.
 Restricted spatial regression and related orthogonalization schemes constrain the latent field away from covariates to mitigate bias \citep{hanks2015restricted}.
 Building on this idea, \citet{dupont2022spatial} (\textsc{spatial+}) explicitly orthogonalizes spatial structure in the covariates from the outcome trend to purge bias from unmeasured \emph{spatial} confounding.
-Propensity-score strategies that incorporate spatial proximity—such as distance-adjusted propensity score matching—aim to proxy smooth unmeasured confounders via geography \citep{papadogeorgou2019adjusting}.
-Instrumental-variable designs exploit exogenous spatial shocks (e.g., wind direction, policy boundaries, thermal inversions) to identify causal effects despite hidden confounding, but require strong relevance/exclusion conditions that are difficult to validate under interference \citep[e.g.,][]{angrist1996identification,imbens2015causal,deryugina2019mortality}.
+Propensity-score strategies that incorporate spatial proximity---such as distance-adjusted propensity score matching \citep{papadogeorgou2019adjusting} (\textsc{dapsm})---aim to proxy smooth unmeasured confounders via geography.
+Instrumental-variable designs exploit exogenous spatial variation, such as wind direction, policy boundaries, or thermal inversions, to identify causal effects despite hidden confounding, but require strong relevance and exclusion conditions that are difficult to validate under interference \citep[e.g.,][]{angrist1996identification,imbens2015causal,deryugina2019mortality,woodward2024instrumental}.
 Finally, Bayesian frameworks that jointly model interference and latent spatial fields (e.g., \citealp{papadogeorgou2023spatial}) achieve identification under specified priors and structural assumptions.
-In short, existing approaches either (i) assume smoothly varying latent fields or valid instruments or (ii) rely on strong parametric priors.
-None exploit interference patterns themselves as a \emph{signal} for nonparametrically recovering the hidden confounder, nor do they aim to explicitly reconstruct the unobserved confounding process—a gap our Spatial Deconfounder addresses.
+Recent work further shows that bias depends on the relative spatial scales of covariates and latent confounders, and that smoothing or orthogonalization succeeds only when observed covariates carry sufficient non-spatial or finer-scale variation \citep{paciorek2010importance,dupont2023demystifying,pim2026spatial}.
+In short, existing approaches exploit smoothness, fine-scale covariate variation, IV-style exogenous variation, or strong priors.
+None exploit interference patterns as a \emph{signal} for nonparametrically reconstructing latent confounding from the treatment process---a gap our Spatial Deconfounder addresses.